BurroughsHighCS/Curriculum/Assignments/Classes/Constructed/README.md

     }
 ```

 Ok, we have a student class.
-We a Student to have a first name, a last name, and a student id, but we need to be able to pass that information to the student object.
+We expect a Student to have a first name, a last name, and a student id, but we need to be able to pass that information to the student object.

 To do that, we add a constructor.